tomjoht/documentation-theme-jekyll/doc_conditional_logic.md

 If you want to create different outputs for different audiences, you can do all of this using a combination of Jekyll's Liquid markup and values in your configuration file.

-{{tip}} Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
+{{tip}} Definitely check out <a href="http://docs.shopify.com/themes/liquid-documentation/basics">Liquid's documentation</a> for more details about how to use operators and other liquid markup.
 The notes here are a small, somewhat superficial sample from the site.{{end}}

 ## Where to store filtering values